usernamecontent/XOLMenu/README.md

 If you have any issues with the mod, you can open an issue for help!
 # Why am I forking QOLMod?

-- The developer discontinued the mod.
+- The developer discontinued the mod because they didn't want to develop it anymore.
 - The developer also doesn't seem to be nice nor silly...

 # How to use